wild-times/vnet-backend/README.md

 # VNET BACKEND
-VNET is a video conferencing web application built in Django.
+VNET is a video conferencing web application built in Python using Django.
 The main disticntion with VNET is that a client can share the incoming streams with another peer on their network ([Explained here](https://github.com/wild-times/vnet-frontend)).

 ## Contents.